The Legal 500

 ← Back to Webinar homepage

 The global response to Covid-19 has made bankruptcy risk one of the most pressing challenges for business.
 Although the crisis hit Nigeria much later than other countries, its impact is already clear, with the Nigerian Stock Exchange recording its worst performance since the 2008 financial crisis and the country’s huge informal sector struggling to stay afloat.

-In this webinar The Legal 500 and global boutique firm Miyetti Law assess the likely impact of Covid-19 on various industries and market sectors in Nigeria.
-We will also hear stories from those who have survived the effects of the crisis and outline how effective leadership and management are key to overcoming the challenges of business
+In this webinar The Legal 500 and global boutique firm Miyetti Law assessed the impact of Covid-19 on various industries and market sectors in Nigeria.
+We also heard stories from those who have survived the effects of the crisis and outline how effective leadership and management are key to overcoming the challenges of business

 - Understanding the impact of Covid-19 on various industries in Nigeria;

 - Holding on through a crisis: practical steps to avoid being wiped out and stories from those that survived;

 - Planning for the worst: how to restructure effectively;

 - A look ahead to disputes that will arise.

 Olasupo Shasore, SAN, partner, ALP (Africa Law Practice)

 Olasupo Sahore is senior counsel (a member of the inner bar, appointed Senior Advocate of Nigeria (SAN) in 2006) with thirty years of experience acting for sovereign, sub-national and private international parties in international commercial and investment arbitration/ litigation and other advisory capacities.
 He has significant deep experience in investor-state arbitration and is among the leading African counsel in ICSID experience, investment related disputes, shipping & maritime law, project and risk advice in mining, natural resources, energy and infrastructure.
 He is frequently appointed arbitrator or expert on Nigerian Law.